nautilus-cyberneering/chinese-ideographs/CONTRIBUTING.md

-# Contributing to Chinese Ideaographs Repository
+# Contributing to Chinese Ideographs Repository

 We are really happy to know that you want to contribute to the project!
 However, to ensure that the project keeps improving without compromising its integrity or quality, please follow this guide to ensure that your contribution is as useful as possible.

 ## Table of Contents

 1. [What to know before contributing](#what-to-know-before-contributing)
 2. [How can I contribute?](#how-can-i-contribute)
   - [Bug reporting](#bug-reporting)